-The hull of the Edwin Fox is evocative as she lies now in dry dock, well signed and giving a feel of its history.
-The museum is well laid out, and is informative, but the ship itself is a wonderful piece of history.
+The hull of the Edwin Fox is evocative as she lies now in dry dock, well signed and giving a feel of its history, which includes ferrying over 100,000 migrants from England to New Zealand in the 1800s, and transporting prisoners.

-Onawe Peninsula is a narrow band of land, that sits out in Akaroa Harbour, looking like an exclamation mark.
+Onawe Peninsula is a narrow band of land which resembles an exclamation mark that sits in Akaroa Harbour.
 Akaroa Harbour is a beautiful flooded ancient volcanic crater located about 80km from Christchurch.
 It was the scene of a massacre in the intertribal wars of 1832.

-This is sacred land to the Ngai Tahu tribe and permission must be arranged in advance.
-The Onawe Peninsula can be accessed at low tide only and walking time is approximately 1 hour return.
+This is sacred land to the Ngai Tahu tribe and visting permission must be arranged in advance.
+The Onawe Peninsula can be accessed at low tide only.

 The Waitangi Treaty Grounds are considered to be the birthplace of the nation of New Zealand.
 It was in Treaty House at the Waitangi Treaty Grounds on 6 February 1840 that the founding document of New Zealand was signed.
-This document was the Treaty of Waitangi and it was between a large number of Maori chiefs and the British.
+This document, the Treaty of Waitangi, was signed between a large number of Maori chiefs and the British.

-Visitors to the Waitangi Treaty Grounds can see Treaty House, where the document was first signed, the Maori Meeting House representing all the tribes and the visitor centre with its information boards and exhibits as well as embarking on tours and activities.
+Visitors to the Waitangi Treaty Grounds can see Treaty House, where the document was first signed, the Maori Meeting House, which represents the different tribes, and the visitor centre.